pith. sign in

 What carries the argument

-Gentlest ascent dynamics (GAD) for locating index-1 saddle points, combined with adjoint methods for periodic orbits and stable manifold construction algorithms.
+Gentlest ascent dynamics for locating index-1 saddle points together with stable manifold construction algorithms and adjoint methods for periodic orbits.

 If this is right